ngxs/store/docs/advanced/sub-states.md

 export class CartSavedState {}
 ```

 The relationship between these two are bound by their hierarchical order.
-To finish this up
-and wire up it, we need to import both of these into the `NgxsModule`:
+To finish this up, we need to import both of these into the `NgxsModule`:

 ```typescript
 @NgModule({